Societies Elections

 Key Information:

 Please note: this is not a campus-wide ballot and is only for members of the Society.
-Society memberships will be taken off sale between the 1st - 9th of May to ensure voting is fair, so please ensure you purchase your membership before 1st of May.
-If you have difficulties with purchasing a membership, please email rsu@roehampton.ac.uk before the 29th of April for support.
+Society memberships will be taken off sale between the 10th of March - 7th of April to ensure voting is fair, so please ensure you purchase your membership before the 10th of March.
+If you have difficulties with purchasing a membership, please email rsu@roehampton.ac.uk before the 10th of March for support.

 Thinking of running in the Societies Elections?
 Download our Candidate Pack to find out further information!